smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 **Proposal Data**

-The recoverer provides an interface `getProposalData` to be called when buildubg an upkeep payload for a particular log on demand by giving a trigger as in input.
+The recoverer provides an interface `getProposalData` to be called when building an upkeep payload for a particular log on demand when surfaced as a proposal from another node.

 The payload building process does the following:
 - Does not return a payload for a newer log to ensure recovery logs are isolated from latest logs.